elephantscale/es-training-new/search-common/slides/InvertedIndex.md

  * e.g.,  *(*  **madding**  *OR*  **crowd**  *) AND (*  **ignoble**  *OR*  **strife**  *)*

- * Get doc. freq.’s for all terms.
+ * Get doc. freq.'s for all terms.

- * Estimate the size of each  *OR*  by the sum of its doc. freq.’s (conservative).
+ * Estimate the size of each  *OR*  by the sum of its doc. freq.'s (conservative).

  * Process in increasing order of  *OR*  sizes.